« Previous Page

 The surgeon removes a healthy blood

-vessel—often from the leg—and attaches (grafts) it to the blocked artery.
+vessel—often from the leg—and attaches (grafts) it to the narrowed or blocked artery.
 The

-new blood vessel bypasses the blocked artery to increase blood flow to the
+new blood vessel bypasses the diseased artery to increase blood flow to the

 heart.
 You may need just one bypass graft, or you may need more.
 Some people